HackSocNotts/intro-to-linux/Worksheet.md

 ```
 sudo apt-get [...]
 ```
+Note: Be careful when using `sudo` or `su`, as with great power comes great responsibility.
+Make sure you understand what you're typing into the terminal as you can introduce security vulnerabilities or break your entire system.

 You can also use the `which` command to find the location of any program installed in your system - for example, typing `which ls` will tell you where `ls` is installed on your computer.